 You’re shopping and cooking, gathering and planning, and probably negotiating food to some degree.
 All this in an effort to help your child be a healthy kid.

 If you’re a grandparent, you may be seeing some undesirable eating habits develop in your grandchildren.

 You don’t want to lecture, meddle or step on any toes.
 My book list includes resources that can help you send the message about good nutrition to your loved ones … without being a meddler.

 I’ve reviewed these books myself, use them in my practice to help parents, and consider them the cream of the crop when it comes to nutrition for kids.

-Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School by Jill Castle and Maryann Jacobsen
+Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School, 2nd edition by Jill Castle and Maryann Jacobsen

 Child of Mine by Ellyn Satter